hshiraiwa/ts-framework/GUIDE.md

 ### Configuring the Server

+The main entrypoint of your application is the **Server** instance.
+It wraps all other components and exposes APIs for other modules to connect into it.
+The server is an abstration layer above the Express server, to bind all the framework together in the Express initialization routine.

 Start by extending the base Server.
 It's easy to control its behaviour by passing a configuration object or importing it from a config file.

 ```typescript
 import { Server, ServerOptions } from 'ts-framework';